 CUPE represents approximately 27,400 members in the transportation sector, including workers in airlines, airports, ferries, port authorities, rail, roads and highways, as well as public and private transit systems.

-The airline division is the largest segment of the transportation sector, representing more than 13,100 members in nine airlines.
-Air Canada, which includes Air Canada mainline and the low-cost leisure carrier Air Canada Rouge, is the largest of two regularly-scheduled operators in the division with more than 7,500 flight attendants.
-In the summer of 2018, we welcomed more than 3,000 WestJet members.
+The airline division is the largest segment of the transportation sector, representing more than 15,000 members in ten airlines.
+Air Canada, which includes Air Canada mainline and the low-cost leisure carrier Air Canada Rouge, is the largest of two regularly-scheduled operators in the division with more than 9,700 flight attendants.
+In the summer of 2018, we welcomed more than 3,000 WestJet members, along with low-cost carriers Swoop and Encore.
 Over 2,000 members work at leisure carriers Air Transat and Sunwing Airlines.
-Cathay Pacific has over 340 members.
-The remaining members, just over 200, are employed at regional airlines: Air Georgian, Calm Air, First Air and Canadian North.
-The airlines are publicly-traded corporations with the exception of privately-held Air Georgian, First Air and Sunwing Airlines.
+The remaining members, just over 300, are employed at regional airlines: Calm Air, Flair, PAL, First Air and Canadian North (the last two airlines are currently undergoing a merger).
+The airlines are publicly-traded corporations with the exception of privately held First Air and Sunwing Airlines.

 CUPE also represents a small number of maintenance workers at five municipal airports.
 Municipal authorities govern Canadian airports.